cityrpg/CityRPG/README.md

 * **Disable tumble on starve** - Disable the tumble effect for starving players.

 ### Styling
-* Text Color - Primary
+* Text Color - Primary - The primary color used in chat and print messages from the game-mode.
+Do /colortest for a list of color codes.
-* Clock on HUD (Experimental)
+* Clock on HUD (Experimental) - Whether to display an in-game clock on the HUD.

 ### Server Management
-* Logging Enabled
+* Logging Enabled - Whether to log player actions relating to CityRPG.
+Logs can be used to assist in moderating your server.
+Logs are stored in `config\server\CityRPG4_A2\Logs` with one file for player, named by Blockland ID.
-* Always show hidden chat to admins
+* Always show hidden chat to admins - When enabled, admins can spy on "radio" chats for specific job tracks.
+If disabled, admins will only see these chats while in admin mode.

 ### Economy
 * Economy Relay